Platzman Memorial Fellowships

 The Robert L. Platzman Memorial Fellowships, established by bequest of George W. Platzman (1920-2008), Professor Emeritus in Geophysical Sciences at the University, are named in memory of George’s brother Robert Platzman (1918-1973), who was Professor of Chemistry and Physics and worked at the Metallurgical Laboratory at the University of Chicago in the 1940s.

-Robert L. Platzman Memorial Fellowships have been awarded to 109 visiting scholars since the program began in 2006.
-For further information on these fellows and their projects, please consult the listing of previous recipients of the Platzman Memorial Fellowships.
+Robert L. Platzman Memorial Fellowships have been awarded to 124 visiting scholars since the program began in 2006.
+For further information on fellows and projects from previous years, please consult the listing of Platzman Memorial Fellowship recipients.